DigixGlobal/etc-redemption/README.md

 In the previous proposal, the RTC was somewhat sidelined as the voting system would be the primary refund mechanism.
 Without voting, the RTC becomes the primary (only) mechanism, so additional time has been spend designing and developing it accordingly.
 See [Redemption Token Contract](#redemption-token-contract) section for more details.

-Each redemption token represents 1:1 equivalent of snapshotted DGD balances.
+Each redemption token represents 1:1 equivalent of DGD balances.
 These redemption tokens are known as `ETC-DGDR`.
 To claim ETC, holders of ETC-DGDR should call a method on the ETC-DGDR contract to burn their holdings in return of an ETC value.
 At the point of burning, the balance of ETC-DGDR drops to 0, and a fixed rate will be used to convert this balance into ETC.

 For example, a user has 100 DGD, gets 100 ETC-DGDR, and burns it for ~22.3 ETC.

 The conversion rate to ETC used will be close to 100% of the original ETC pool, but with an additional fee deduced from the pool based on the gas used for testing, deployment and minting (which could amount to around a few USD cents per user).

-**ETC-DGDR balances with less than 3x the required gas value will be ignored!**

 ### MultiSig & Top-up System